How to Design an MVP for Your Startup

 Step 3: Make User Personas

 The future designs will start getting margins once the target users are portrayed.
 Designers create fictional user personas by noting who these people are, breaking them down into groups, marking their age, gender, location, background, and other vitals.
 The pain points that the audience faces, as well as their core needs and frustrations are also prominent persona parts.
-This activity helps the design to be in line with the users' expectations, raising the chances for MVP success.
+This activity helps create user stories and lets the design to be in line with the users' expectations, raising the chances for MVP success.

 Sample User Persona